 The Genomics Leadership Initiative at Juniata College

-The Genomics Leadership Initiative at Juniata College has been funded by the Howard Hughes Medical Institute.
+The Genomics Leadership Initiative at Juniata College has been funded by the Howard Hughes Medical Institute and National Science Foundation.
 The initiative seeks to achieve its goal by developing a genomics certificate program, a leadership module, and student summer research experiences.
+Click here for visual overview.

 Student research is a high-impact educational practice that helps students develop expertise, confidence, and effective communication skills.
 Research projects are a platform for undergraduates to apply knowledge and engage in the full scholarly process.
 The ability to work within an interdisciplinary team and develop strong organizational and interpersonal skills is essential for successful completion of the project, and the ability to communicate findings to peers and the lay public is an essential skill for future scientists and leaders.